Mission Statement & Values

 In keeping with the University's policy of nondiscrimination on the basis of gender identity and gender expression, Aztec Recreation supports and values an individual's right to access and utilize recreation facilities, restrooms, locker rooms, programs, and services in accordance with an individual's gender identity and gender expression.

-- DAY PASS: Non-members, at least 18 years of age, may purchase a day-pass for the Aztec Recreation Center, Racquetball, ARC Express, or Aquaplex.
-Participants must present a valid photo identification card and sign a waiver of liability.
-Day-passes include same-day entry to ARC, Aquaplex, ARC Express, and/or Racquetball.
+- SPONSORED VISIT PASS: Non-members, at least 18 years of age, may purchase a sponsored visit pass when accompanied by a current student, alumni, faculty or staff member in good standing.
+A Sponsored Visit Pass is valid for one single entry into either the Aztec Recreation Center, Racquetball, ARC Express, or Aquaplex.
+Both Sponsor and visit pass guest must present a valid government issued photo identification card and sign a waiver of liability.

 - TOURS: Visitors may request tours.
 Tour visitors are prohibited from working out, utilizing the equipment, and taking photographs.

-- SPECTATOR FEE: Spectators are required to purchase a day pass.
+- SPECTATOR FEE: Spectators are required to purchase a visit pass.

 - ENTRY: All Aztec Recreation members and guests will enter and exit through the turnstiles inside the front doors at the main entrance.
 All other doors are alarmed; passing through any alarmed door(s) is prohibited except during emergency evacuations.
-Sneaking a non-member into the facility or double-handing a non-member into any facility at the biometric hand reader is a violation and will result in suspension.
+Sneaking a non-member into the facility is a violation and will result in suspension.

 - MEMBER-IN-GOOD-STANDING: In order to maintain eligibility for all the benefits of membership, members must remain in good standing.
 A member in good standing is a person: